dagrv/Kenton/kenton/tasks.md

 - [x] Show previous reservations
 - [x] Pagination
 - [x] Sort by distance (if location provided)

 - [] Host must be authenticated & Email must been verified
 - [] Add photos to offices endpoint
+- [] Change user_id filter to visitor_id && host_id to user_id
+- [] Switch to using Custom Polymorphic Types
+- [] Order by distance but don't include the distance
+- [] Configure resources

+- [] Validation
+- [] Attaching photos to a specific office
+- [] Choose a photo to be the feautured photo of the office
+- [] Use locks to make the process atomic

+- [] User & host will get an email when a reservation is confirmed
+- [] User & host will get an email on reservation day (reminder)

+- [] User must be authenticated & email should be verified to cancel an reservation
+- [] User can only cancel their own reservation(s)
+- [] User can only cancel an active reservation that has a start_date in the future.
+- [] Refund ?